Uberi/University-Notes/PHIL145/PHIL145.md

 For example, if we flip a coin 9 times and it comes up heads every time, then it is a fallacy to think that the next flip will have anything but a 50% chance of coming up heads.

+The **gambler's fallacy** is committed whenever, after observing something that happens more often than usual, we predict that it will happen less often in the future in order to "balance out".

 ### Regression Fallacy

 If we flip a coin 9 times and it comes up heads every time (this is a pattern that is far from the mean), then in reality, a phenomenon known as **regression to the mean** says that it is likely that the **next set of flips will average out to the mean** - that the next set of flips will be 50% heads.